skrey/yellow-extensions/plugins/soundcloud/README.md

 How to embed an audio track?
 ----------------------------
-Create a shortcut in the format `[soundcloud ID]`, you can add optional arguments:
+Create a `[soundcloud]` shortcut.

+The following arguments are available, all but the first argument are optional:

 `ID` = last part of a link, e.g. `http://api.soundcloud.com/tracks/101175715`
 `STYLE` = audio track style, e.g. `left`, `center`, `right`
 `WIDTH` = audio track width, pixel or percent